 Primary submission to the review committee

 The review of research that falls under the scope of the Medical Research Involving Human Subjects Act (WMO) is carried out in accordance with a fixed procedure by an accredited MREC or the CCMO.
-Research with a medicinal product must undergo an extra, marginal review.
+Research with a medicinal product not in accordance with the Clinical Trial Regulation (CTR) must undergo an extra, marginal review.
 This review is carried out by the competent authority.

 Before research with human subjects can commence in the Netherlands the research file must first be approved by an independent committee of experts.
 This is laid down in the Medical Research Involving Human Subjects Act (WMO).